-For concert acts facing out toward the A&B Amphitheater, we hang our Meyer Line Array speaker system which consists of 5 Milo speaker boxes per side.
-If needed, we can add as many as 3 Mica speaker boxes each side hung below the Milos for a total of up to 16 powered speakers which will give ample audience coverage depending on the seating charts.
-Seating is typically built on a show by show basis.
+For concert acts facing out toward the A&B Amphitheater, we hang our Meyer Line Array speaker system which consists of 6 Milo speaker boxes per side which will give ample audience coverage depending on the seating charts.
+Seating is typically built on a show-by-show basis.

-We augment the system with other Meyer powered speakers as needed that can be used for front fill, side fill or even as monitors.
-They include CQ1’s, UPA1P’s, UPA2P’s and M1D’s.
+The system is augmented with other Meyer powered speakers as needed that can be used for front fill and/or side fill.
+They include CQ1s, UPA1Ps, UPA2Ps and UPJ1Ps.

 The system is controlled using a Galileo 616 Callisto 6 in-16 output signal processor.

-For a FOH console we use a Yamaha CL5 digital mixing desk, Built-in Meter Bridge, 72ch and 8 stereo with 2 Rio Stage Boxes and iPad app.
+For a FOH console we use a Yamaha CL5 digital mixing desk, built-in Meter Bridge, with two 32-channel Rio Stage Boxes and iPad app.

 A 2nd Yamaha CL5 is network-connected and serves as a monitor desk.

-We can help you find the gear you are looking for, including backline.
-While the MACC has limited guitar and bass amplifiers, we often work with local vendors to supply the gear requested.
+Assistance can be provided to assist in finding the right gear including backline.
+While the MACC has limited guitar and bass amplifiers, local vendors are available to supply the gear requested.

-- There are two Cam-Lok disconnect panels located on the Pavilion support columns, one stage right and one stage left.
+There are two Cam-Lok disconnect panels located on the Pavilion support columns, one stage right and one stage left.
 These are 3-phase 200A and are split from the power source so that the 200A can be accessed from either one side or the other.
 These are not separate feeds.
-They are generally used for audio and/or stage power.
+They are generally used for audio and stage power and motor control.

-- There are two additional Cam-Lok disconnect panels located on another pair of the Pavilion support columns, one stage right and one stage left.
+There are two additional Cam-Lok disconnect panels located on another pair of the Pavilion support columns, one stage right and one stage left.
 These are 3-phase 400A and are split from the power source so that the 400A can be accessed from either one side or the other.
 These are not separate feeds.
-They are generally used for lighting.
+They are generally used for lighting and video.